-Greenhouse Gas Protocol Category Measure Manage Scope 1 Direct Emissions Emissions from the direct activities of Bailador or activities under our control.
-We have no scope 1 emissions.
-Scope 2 Indirect Emissions Emissions from electricity purchased and used by Bailador.
-Emissions are created during the production of the energy and eventually used by Bailador.
+Greenhouse Gas Protocol Category Scope 1 Direct Emissions Emissions from the direct activities of Bailador or activities under our control Measure Manage Manage eventually used by Bailador.

+Emissions from electricity purchased and used by Bailador.
+Emissions are created during the production of the energy and

+Scope 2 Indirect Emissions

 For much of FY2021 Bailador's office was empty and thus a sensible baseline for electricity usage by Bailador could not be set.
 We intent in 2022 to measure our 2022 emissions.

 In FY2021 Bailador moved to a 5.5 star NABERS rated building.
 The new office has more natural light and is equipped with automatic sensor lighting to reduce emissions.

-Lights with movement and timer switches Computer screen savers in use Heating and cooling on timer switches Energy efficient small appliances Scope 3 Other Indirect Emissions Emissions from activities of Bailador occurring from sources we do not own or control.
+- Lights with movement and timer switches

+- Computer screen savers in use

+- Heating and cooling on timer switches

+- Energy efficient small appliances

+Scope 3 Other Indirect Emissions

+Emissions from activities of Bailador occurring from sources we do not own or control.
 These are emissions associated with, for example, business travel, procurements, waste and water usage.

-Our Scope 3 carbon footprint derives from Travel to and from work.
-Travel on firm business.
-Indirect emissions through the purchase of general office supplies In FY2021 employees worked long periods from home and there has been virtually no inter-state or international travel.
+Our Scope 3 carbon footprint derives from

+- Travel to and from work

+- Travel on firm business

+- Indirect emissions through the purchase of general office supplies

+In FY2021 employees worked long periods from home and there has been virtually no inter-state or international travel.
 Accordingly we have deferred measuring our Scope 3 emissions but intend to do so to better measure our carbon footprint in FY2022.

-Travel to and from work Encourage travel on public transport Bailador moved to a new office with better end of trip facilities to encourage walking or cycling to work Travel on Bailador business Use of video conferencing and phone when appropriate Walking to meetings or if too far sharing taxis Tight international travel schedules to maximise value of air miles
+Travel to and from work

+- Encourage travel on public transport - Bailador moved to a new office with better end of trip facilities to encourage walking or cycling to work

+Travel on Bailador business

+- Use of video conferencing and phone when appropriate - Walking to meetings or if too far sharing taxis - Tight international travel schedules to maximise value of air miles